-The nature of the industry plays a very important role in defining the capital structure.
-For instance, in an industry where there is no barrier to the competition, the profit margin of existing firms will be more at risk.
-Therefore, the firms will be hesitant to use a fixed charge bearing securities.
+- The nature of the industry plays a very important role in defining the capital structure.
+For instance, in an industry where there is no barrier to competition, the profit margin of existing firms will be more at risk.
+Therefore, the firms will be hesitant to use fixed charge-bearing securities.

 Apart from these factors, there are various other elements that affect the capital structure decisions of an organization.
-Management takes into account various ratios such as debt service coverage ratio, interest coverage ratio and more.
+Management considers various ratios such as debt service coverage ratio, interest coverage ratio, and more.
 Cost of debt and return on investments are a few more factors that a company considers while making capital structure decisions.

-Along with the above factors, there are a few tips that can help management take better capital structure decisions;
+Along with the above factors, there are a few tips that can help management make better capital structure decisions;

-- Should prepare liquidity level on the basis of “what if” scenarios.
-For instance, preparing capital structure if there is a 20% to 30% drop in the business activity.
+Management should determine liquidity level on the basis of “what if” scenarios.
+For instance, preparing a capital structure “if there is a 20% to 30% drop in the business activity.”

-- Determine if the company’s credit rating is good enough to guarantee instant access to funds.
-If the rating is not good, the company will then have to make adequate adjustments in the capital structure.
+It helps determine if the company’s credit position is good enough to guarantee instant access to funds.
+If the rating is not good, the company will not be able to raise much funds by the way of debt.
+It will then have to make adequate adjustments to the capital structure.

-- Develop a clearly defined decision-making framework.
+The company requires to develop a clearly defined decision-making framework.
 This will guide the management when dealing with different liquidity scenarios.
 Having a framework also means that capital structure decisions are not just an instant reaction to a change in the condition.
-Instead, the decisions are based on the carefully thought framework.1,2
+Instead, the decisions are based on a carefully thought framework.